-As of December 31, 2016, no stock options have been granted under the Plan.
+As of December 31, 2022, there were stock options for shares issued and outstanding under the Plan.
 All previous grants of option-based awards are taken into account when considering new grants.

 3) INCENTIVE PLAN AWARDS

 Outstanding share-based awards and option-based awards